by Frank Overton, 2004

 Zone 5/ VO2: 2 sets of 2 x 4 min ON (FULL GAS) 4 min OFF; 8 min inbetween sets

 Zone 6/ Anaerobic Capacity: 2 sets of 3 x 1 min ON (FULL GAS) 1 min OFF; 5 min inbetween sets

 Conversely, say you are an ace sprinter and criteriums are your thing.
 The power dynamics of your race are much more variable and therefore should be addressed in your training.
 Lots of anaerobic capacity and neuromuscular work.
 Short sprint intervals 5-30 seconds in length and 60 second anaerobic capacity work.
-Additionally you’ll still need to throw in some VO2 work and tempo/threshold work.
+Additionally you’ll still need to throw in some VO2 work and advanced aerobic endurance work.
 After all, you gotta get in the break first before you can sprint for the win.
 Ahhh, lactic acid, your new best friend!